thembanifaleni/git-basic-exercises/README.md

-This is a readme file and I use it for training
+This is a readme file and I use it for training in order to master git very well.